Migrate from Classic Updates

 • If you have any code that references Updates.releaseChannel from the expo-updates library, replace them with Updates.channel.

 • Remove any code that references Constants.manifest.
 That will now always return null.
-If you're using SDK 46 or above, you can access most properties you'll need with Constants.expoConfig from the expo-constants library.
+You can access most properties you'll need with Constants.expoConfig from the expo-constants library.

 Learn more